We initially thought death from COVID-19 was mostly related to pneumonia in the lungs. Doctors are now learning of a startling discovery.

 COVID-19 first appeared in China in December of 2019.
 Quickly, it spread like a massive tsunami around the world, leaving in its wake death, destruction, and confusion.
 It became an “all hands on deck” scenario as doctors, scientists, and drug companies scrambled to understand and contain the disease.

-Now as the fog begins to lift, we are able see more clearly the causes and effects of COVID-19.
+Now, as the fog begins to lift, we are able to see more clearly the causes and effects of COVID-19.
 For example, those patients who have the most severe manifestations of COVID-19 appear to have an alteration in the way their blood clots.
 This causes their blood to form small and large blood clots throughout their body, affecting various organ systems.
-A study out of MIT (Massachusetts Institute of Technology) found 70% of those who die from COVID-19 had blood clots blocking small vessels.
+A study out of MIT (Massachusetts Institute of Technology) found that 70 percent of those who died from COVID-19 had blood clots blocking small vessels.

-What is a blood clot and how can it kill you?
+What is a blood clot, and can it kill you?

 What is the link between COVID-19 and blood clots?

 It is widely known many victims of COVID-19 suffer from severe pulmonary complications requiring ventilator support.
 Initially, this was associated with “pneumonia-like” lung failure.
-However, according to a study lead by Dr. Herman Poor out of Mount Sinai in New York, it appears the lung mechanics are well preserved, but the arteries to the lungs become blocked with clots preventing the blood from getting new oxygen in, and old carbon dioxide out.
+However, according to a study led by Dr. Herman Poor out of Mount Sinai in New York, it appears the lung mechanics are well preserved.
+Still, the arteries to the lungs become blocked with clots preventing the blood from getting new oxygen in--and old carbon dioxide out.
 In the end, this results in multiple organ systems failing all at the same time.